 - Jute, ribbon, rafia, etc.

-Step 1: I started out playing around with some fonts.
-I ended up choosing Arial Black in 300 size font.
-I printed each letter out and then put a book page on top of the letter and held it up to the light to find the best positioning of the letter.
+Step 1: Print out your “FALL” on regular paper.
+You can access the FALL letters from my Resource Library (for personal use only).
+After printing each letter I placed a book page on top and held it up to the light to find the best positioning of the letter on the book page.
 Then I taped the book page on to the printer paper over the previously printed letter and printed it again, this time the letter would print on the book page.
 I suppose I could have just printed straight on the book page, but I probably would have had to adjust my printer for the smaller paper size etc, and figured this was just easier and faster for me.
 I repeated this step for all the letters.

 Step 2: Next I used some card stock to create a template for the banner.
 I played around with my measurements and ended up with a template 4 x 4 3/4 inches that fit perfectly for the size of the letter and the size of the book page.
 Once I had my template I positioned it over each book page, traced it and cut it out.